Former Spokane Children's Theatre worker sentenced for felony communication with minor

 Myers is in the middle of serving a four-year prison sentence in Idaho for possessing child pornography and injuring a child, according to Idaho's online Court Portal.

-Meanwhile, the actress's father and several other people connected to the theater raised concerns about Myers' inappropriate behavior toward girls at the theater.
+Meanwhile, the actress' father and several other people connected to the theater raised concerns about Myers' inappropriate behavior toward girls at the theater.

 Doug Beschta, managing director at the theater, told police he approached Myers about one of the concerns and asked Myers to remain in the lighting booth and be aware of his actions involving actresses.
 Beschta resigned shortly after those concerns were brought to light following Myers' most recent arrest.

+Myers has been in the Spokane County Jail for nearly a year, according to the jail roster.

-The 16-month sentence was the high end of the 12-to-16-month standard sentencing range and will run consecutively with his Idaho prison sentence, according to documents.
+The 16-month sentence was the high end of the 12- to 16-month standard sentencing range, according to court documents.
+Myers will have to serve the Idaho and Washington sentences separately rather than concurrently.

 His three years of probation ordered as part of the Spokane incident will run at the same time as the probation he receives for his Idaho convictions.
 He will be required to register as a sex offender.